crs4/pydoop/docs/examples/sequence_file.rst

 ``SequenceFile`` is mostly useful to handle complex objects like C-style structs or images.
-To keep our example as simple as possible, we considered a situation where you wish to emit the raw bytes of an integer value.
+To keep our example as simple as possible, we considered a situation where a MapReduce task needs to emit the raw bytes of an integer value.

 We wrote a trivial application that reads input from a previous :doc:`wordcount` run and filters out words whose count falls below a configurable threshold.
-Suppose you know in advance that most counts will be large, but not so large that they cannot fit in a 32-bit
+Of course, the filter could have been directly applied to the wordcount reducer: the job has been artificially split into two runs to give a ``SequenceFile`` read / write example.

-integer: since the decimal representation could require as much as 10 bytes, you decide to save space by having the Wordcount reducer emit the raw four bytes of the integer instead:
+Suppose you know in advance that most counts will be large, but not so large that they cannot fit in a 32-bit integer: since the decimal representation could require as much as 10 bytes, you decide to save space by having the wordcount reducer emit the raw four bytes of the integer instead:

 .. code-block:: python